To err is Celko, but vendor implementations may vary

 borders on the criminal can be quite abrasive, his answers are often correct.
 The problem is, while he might be well-versed in ANSI standards that were drafted before Sony invented the Walkman, he espouses misconceptions about actual vendor implementations in very particular places, such as the SQL Server newsgroups on msnews.microsoft.com.
 So SQL Server users end up believing in non- or half-truths, and Celko is blissfully ignorant that he has given bad advice, simply because he doesn't have any experience with SQL Server.
 (I toyed with saying, "he doesn't know any better."
 I find that kind of rude and possibly misleading in and of itself, but I mention it because (a) it's funny, to me at least, and (b) I'm sure he *does* know better.)

 Today he implied that SQL Server does not support foreign keys across schema, an allegation which I promptly proved wrong.
 To be fair, he did not come out and say, "SQL Server does not do this," but prior to further prodding, he made a generic enough statement that several people assumed he meant SQL Server (we were in a SQL Server newsgroup, after all).
-Here is his statement from the thread (littered with [sic] like he so often does to poor users):
+The thread is no longer available in the newsgroup archive but, for posterity (and littered with [sic] like he so often does to poor users):

 And here is a code sample that proves he is leading the user down the wrong path because he *thinks* he knows how SQL Server implemented those standards from so long ago.
 Note that I used an additional file and filegroup to show that the physical aspect he mentioned later in the thread is not relevant either.